Recognizing the signs of lukewarmness in our faith can be a wake-up call to refocus our priorities and rekindle our passion for God.

 Related Article: Jesus Set Boundaries

-Yes, God calls the churches to REPENT and be saved in Revelations 3:1-23.
-To repent one would change their nonchalant behavior because they “feel or express sincere regret or remorse about one’s wrongdoing or sin.”
-Ultimately, a lukewarm Christian must repent due to a strong desire to please God and develop a fiery hot relationship with God.
+Yes, according to Revelations 3:1-23, God calls on churches to repent and be saved.
+To repent means to feel or express sincere regret or remorse about one’s wrongdoing or sin.
+Ultimately, a lukewarm Christian must repent due to a strong desire to please God and develop a passionate relationship with Him.

-God’s free gift of forgiveness, grace, and mercy for humanity is ALWAYS available.
-However, we Christians must ACCEPT the offer daily by walking in faith and believing that we are new creations designed to live righteously.
-God looks at our hearts and KNOWS when we are giving our all (that looks different for everyone.)
+God’s gift of forgiveness, grace, and mercy is always available to humanity.
+However, Christians must accept this gift daily by walking in faith and believing that they are new creations designed to live righteously.
+God looks at our hearts and knows when we are giving our all, which may look different for everyone.

-“Keep working out your own salvation with fear and trembling.”
-Philippians 2:12
+As Philippians 2:12 says, “Keep working out your own salvation with fear and trembling.“

 Related Article: 5 Reasons You Can’t Be a Good Person Without Jesus!